Modern Times (IU album)

 Modern Times is the third studio album by South Korean singer-songwriter IU.
 It was released on October 8, 2013, via LOEN Entertainment under its imprint LOEN Tree.
 Under the theme of "French Black", the album departs from the singer's girlish image which established her as the "Nation's Sweetheart", by attempting various styles of music such as swing, jazz, and bossa nova.
 Her first full-length record since Last Fantasy (2011), the album contains guest features and collaborations from several artists.

 Modern Times contains thirteen tracks, including IU's number-one hit "The Red Shoes" and her self-composed song "Bad Day".
 It also features the Korean version of "Voice Mail" from IU's Japanese EP Can You Hear Me?
 (2013) as a bonus track.
 The album was re-released as Modern Times - Epilogue on December 20, 2013, and contained the single "Friday" as well as the track "Pastel Crayon" from KBS's television series Bel Ami where IU starred as a lead role.
 The repackaged album contained two DVDs and was limited to 10,000 copies.

 Modern Times was met with acclaim from music critics, who praised its musical styles and composition and was ranked the second greatest K-pop album of the 2010s by Billboard.
 It experienced commercial success in South Korea, with its tracks garnering over three million digital downloads in its opening week.
 The album has sold more than 70,000 physical copies and ten million digital singles, with "Friday" being one of the best-selling singles in the country.

 Composition

 Musically, the pop and jazz album incorporates a wide range of genres including bossa nova, folk and Latin pop.
-Sonically, the album recreates sounds similar to Christina Aguilera's Back to Basic (2006).